 Our Danish Wood Oil can be used to maintain wood, and restore wood.
-The below instructions explain how to get the best results using our Danish Wood Oil.
+The instructions below explain how to get the best results using our Danish Wood Oil.

 Danish Oil for maintenance of wood

 For maintenance of new or used items, simply re-oiling once a year is sufficient for year-round protection.
 Further coats can be applied to high use areas, if required.
-The below instructions under the heading 'how to apply Danish Oil' explain fully how to use the oil.
+The instructions below under the heading 'how to apply Danish Oil' explain fully how to use the oil.